Shinjuku Piccadilly theater, February 24

 Two more magazines got in line to be part of 2202 history.
 TV Life talked with Daisuke Ono (Kodai) and TV Station upped the stakes by publishing a dual interview with Ono and Kenichi Suzumura (Shima).

-Both interviews will be translated in a future update.
+Read the interview from TV Life here.
+The other will be translated in a future update.

 February 15: WCDA single